 - The scientific reasoning for your ambitious project must be well presented in the synopsis as well.
 Explain what is the state-of-the-art in the field, while highlighting the knowledge gaps that you are addressing.
 This should also lead to explaining the motivation and the project’s objectives, followed by the selected methodology.

 The above elements are to be included in the B1 form of your ERC application.
 Further below, we’ll touch on some critical “Do’s and Don’ts” to keep in mind as well.

 These guidelines contradict an existing urban myth that the extended synopsis should convey your research in general terms, while the B2 form should convey the project proposal in full detail.
 This is derived from the idea that the reviewers of the extended synopsis are ‘general’ reviewers, in comparison to the ‘experts’ that will evaluate the B2 form.
 This urban myth is inaccurate, incorrect and misleading, due to the following important points:

-- The extended synopsis is evaluated by 3-4 selected review panel members.
-While these review panel members might not be experts in the very specific scientific field of your research proposal, it is expected that they will be experts in the more general research field.
+- The extended synopsis is evaluated by 3-4 selected panel members.
+While these panel members might not be experts in the very specific scientific niche of your research proposal, it is expected that they will be experts in the more general research field.
 Hence, they will certainly be able to review and evaluate your extended synopsis in a critical and relevant manner, suitable for the purpose of the 1st evaluation step.